Moon Mason: Little Nichkhun

 From about April 2010 Moon's face started being compared to Nichkhun from the K-Pop boy band 2PM.
 After more than a year of being compared to Nichkhun, they met and posed together in July 2011.

 Television

 From November 2008 until January 2009 Moon hosted a weekly South Korean TV program called Good Daddy.
 In August and September 2010 Moon and his two younger brothers were in a South Korean TV program called 3 Suspicious Men.
 From November 2010 until February 2011 Moon and his two younger brothers were in a South Korean reality show called Hello Baby where celebrities experience parenthood by raising children ages 5 and under.
 The three brothers were cared for by K-pop girl group T-ara.

-In 2012, Mason and his two younger brothers appeared alongside actor Lee Jung-ryong's two sons and seven other children in the "Children Channel: Popularity Battle" episodes of Shinhwa Broadcast, hosted by six-member boyband Shinhwa.
+In 2012, Mason and his two younger brothers appeared alongside actor Lee Jung-ryong's two sons and seven other children in the "Children Channel: Popularity Battle" episodes of Shinhwa Broadcasting, hosted by six-member boyband Shinhwa.

+In 2024, Moon starred alongside with other three siblings in My Child's Private Life on ENA.